bhushan2005/ud-rxjava3/README.md

 ## Documentation

-Cold Observable replays all the events for all the observer irrespective when they have subscribed.
+Hot Observable replays the events as and when the Observer joins.

-In the example, an element is added to the list and then the next observer subscribes to the observable.
-It gets all the events right from start.
+The observer doesn't get all the events that Observable had emitted since it started.

+When you create an Observable and call publish method on it, it creates a Hot Observable. (returns ConnectableObservable)

 ## FAQ